-Note: While you're quilting, if it feels like the machine is dragging, it might be because the machine is barely touching the take-up rail.
+Note: While you're quilting, if it feels like the machine is dragging, it might be because the machine is barely touching the take-up rail or the clamps on the rail.
 If this happens, adjust the take-up rail to be slightly farther away from the bed of the machine.